 An automated shut off damper is required when the home is air conditioned by a self-contained unit.
 A damper is required to prevent chilled air from flowing over the furnace heat exchanger.
 This damper is designed to fit in the feeder duct cavity, directly under the furnace.
 For proper installation, refer to the instructions provided with the damper.
-See Technical Sales Literature online.
+See replacement parts list provided online.